Suburban New York county bans masks meant to hide people's identities

 “This is a broad public safety measure,” Blakeman said at a news conference.
 “What we’ve seen is people using masks to shoplift, to carjack, to rob banks, and this is activity we want to stop.”

+“We are giving Nassau County an opportunity to reverse its course here to avoid any unnecessary legal actions,” Timothy Clune, executive director of Disability Rights New York, said in a statement.
+“There are plenty of laws on the books that address criminal behavior.
+What’s next – banning sunglasses and hats?”

+A spokesperson for Blakeman didn’t immediately respond to an email seeking comment Wednesday.

-Civil libertarians have criticized the mask ban as an infringement on First Amendment rights and an invitation to inequitable enforcement.
+Civil libertarians, meanwhile, have criticized the mask ban as an infringement on First Amendment rights and an invitation to inequitable enforcement.

 Susan Gottehrer, regional director of the New York Civil Liberties Union for Nassau, said in a statement that the law’s “so-called health and religious exceptions” will allow police officers “who are not medical or religious experts, but who do have a track record of racially-biased enforcement — to determine who needs a mask and who doesn’t, and who goes to jail.”